maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 Depending on the timing, different nodes could have different sets of `bin_values`.
 Consensus will only be achieved eventually.

-Note that we haven't reached byzantine consensus yet.
+Note that we haven't reached Byzantine consensus yet.
 For that, we will need to adapt the rest of [ABA](https://hal.inria.fr/hal-00944019/document).

 ### Proof of binary value gossip properties